ckumuran/Chronicles-of-LEO/README.md

-# 🧱 BRIXIT

-> *A LEGO-inspired voxel sandbox engine built from scratch with React, Three.js, and React Three Fiber.*
+> *A LEGO-inspired voxel sandbox engine built from scratch in Rust and OpenGL.*

 ```
 ██████╗ ██████╗ ██╗██╗  ██╗██╗████████╗